USP College: New Campus Basildon

 In 2008 SEEVIC opened a new centre at the Icon in Basildon, named New Campus Basildon in partnership with Prospects College and South East Essex College as part of a government initiative to increase FE provision in the town.
 In 2011 a second campus was opened at Church Walk, but after the merger of Thurrock and Basildon College with South East Essex College in 2010, the ICON building was closed.
 New Campus Basildon as an FE centre was closed and it became a Studio school in 2013, with SEEVIC as its main sponsor.
 SEEVIC withdrew from sponsoring the studio school in 2016 and it closed in 2017.

-Location

-The Seevic Campus is located on Kiln Road (A13) Thundersley, Benfleet, Essex, England.